Highland Park Ready for Jersey Cannabis, Somerville, Morristown Debating

 He noted the town did need to gauge people in the community to make sure it fits into downtown.

-Hersh noted that New Brunswick, which is next door, will likely approve cannabis licenses as well and the businesses will subsequently be in competition.
+Hersh noted that nearby New Brunswick will likely approve cannabis licenses as well, and the businesses will subsequently be in competition.

 Hersh revealed he’s personally Cali Sober, meaning while he does not drink alcohol, he consumes cannabis.